symfony/symfony-docs/book/part01.rst

 Instead of using these low-level components, you can use the ready-to-be-used Symfony2 full-stack web framework, which is based on these components... or you can create your very own framework.
-This series is about the latter.
+This book is about the latter.

 .. note::